la2050/archive/_projects/2016/coding-bootcamps-and-conferences-for-women-in-tech.md

   scene, and help it attract a diverse community of thinkers, leaders, investors and entrepreneurs whilst working with local communities to create a sustainable tech workforce with gender parity as the key focus.
-project_image_2: 6190449915741-team91.png
-empty_column_1: ''
 organization_name: Girls in Tech
 organization_website: girlsintech.org
-organization_name_2: Girls in Tech
-organization_activity: >-
-  Girls in Tech (GIT) is a global non-profit focused on the engagement, education and empowerment of girls and women who are passionate about technology.
-ein: ''

 ---